InfoSec community sounds off on CrowdStrike outage, next steps CrowdStrike details errors that led to mass IT outage

 Delta suffered some of the most prolonged and visible disruptions.
 Delta CEO Ed Bastian last week told CNBC the CrowdStrike update forced the airline to cancel more than 5,000 flights and cost the company approximately $500 million over five days.
 As a result, Bastian said Delta would take legal action against CrowdStrike to seek damages.

-On Sunday, CrowdStrike fired back at Delta.
+On Sunday, CrowdStrike responded to Delta.
 In a letter to Boies, provided by CrowdStrike to TechTarget Editorial, the company's outside counsel criticized the airline's comments.

 "CrowdStrike reiterates its apology to Delta, its employees, and its customers, and is empathetic to the circumstances they faced.
-However, CrowdStrike is highly disappointed by Delta's suggestion that CrowdStrike acted inappropriately and strongly rejects any allegation that it was grossly negligent or committed willful misconduct with respect to the Channel File 291 incident," attorney Michael B. Carlinsky of Quinn Emanuel Urquhart & Sullivan LLP, wrote in the email.
+However, CrowdStrike is highly disappointed by Delta's suggestion that CrowdStrike acted inappropriately and strongly rejects any allegation that it was grossly negligent or committed willful misconduct with respect to the Channel File 291 incident," wrote Michael B. Carlinsky, attorney at Quinn Emanuel Urquhart & Sullivan LLP, in the email.

 Carlinsky said that within hours of the botched update being issued, CrowdStrike contacted Delta to offer assistance with recovery and make sure the airline was fully aware of available remediations.
 "Additionally, CrowdStrike's CEO personally reached out to Delta's CEO to offer onsite assistance, but received no response," he wrote.
 "CrowdStrike followed up with Delta on the offer for onsite support and was told that the onsite resources were not needed."